-D. Particulate Phosphorus
+F. Particulate Phosphorus

-- 1. Particulate matter collected on a glass fiber filter is ignited at low temperature to destroy organic matter.
+- Particulate matter collected on a glass fiber filter is ignited at low temperature to destroy organic matter.
 The ignited filter is heated with dilute HCl, which extracts the phosphorus and converts it to orthophosphate.
 The phosphorus is then analyzed by a version of the reactive phosphorus method. - a.
 1 N HCI 82.64ml of 12.1 N HCl made to 1000 ml with DI (you will need some for flushing the spec also) - b.
-Ammonium Molybdate - In 500ml volumetric add 15g of ammonium paramolybdate, (NH4)6Mo7O24 4H2O and approximately 350ml DI water, shake/stir till dissolved, make to volume (500ml) with DI and transfer to plastic amber bottle (transparent bottle can be used, just keep out of sunlight). - c.
-4.8N Sulfuric Acid (H2SO4) - In ice bath Add 140ml of 36N H2SO4 to 900ml DI water.
-Allow solution to cool and store in a glass bottle. - d.
-Ascorbic Acid Solution - In 500ml volumetric add 27g ascorbic acid and approx. 350ml DI water, shake/stir till dissolved, make to volume with DI (500ml).
-Store in plastic bottle in freezer.
-Thaw for use but refreeze.
-Stable for many months but should not be left at room temperature.
-Tip: separate solution into plastic disposable scint vials or similar containers, in this way you can thaw out only the amount needed. - e.
+Ammonium Molybdate - In 500ml volumetric add 15g of ammonium paramolybdate, (NH4)6Mo7O24 \4H2O and approximately 350ml DI water, stir for 4 hours until fully dissolved, make to volume (500ml) with DI and transfer to plastic amber bottle (transparent bottle can be used, just keep out of sunlight). - c.
+4.8N Sulfuric Acid (H2SO4) - In ice bath Add 134ml of 36N H2SO4 to about 800ml DI water in a 1L volumetric flask.
+Allow solution to cool.
+Fill to line.
+Store in a glass bottle. - d.
+Ascorbic Acid Solution - In 100ml volumetric add 5.4g ascorbic acid and approx. 70ml DI water, shake/stir till dissolved, make to volume with DI (50ml).
+Make fresh daily. - e.
 Potassium Antimonyl Tartrate (careful, toxic) - 0.34g potassium antimonyl tartrate, fill to volume with 250ml DI water, warm if necessary.
+Stir for two hours.
 Store in glass or plastic, stable for many months. - f.
 Mixed Reagent 500ml (have samples ready, make daily, only keeps 6-8 hours) - Final amount can be modified depending on number of samples.
 Reagent should be made from the following proportions in the order given.

 Volume Reagent Comment

-100ml Ammonium
+100ml Ammonium Molybdate

-Molybdate

 250ml 4.8N Sulfuric Acid

 100ml Ascorbic Acid Solution Should turn pale yellow color

-50ml Potassium
+50ml Potassium Antimonyl Tartrate

-Antimonyl

-Tartrate